 Mercy is offering COVID-19 vaccine appointments to anyone age 12 and older in most of the communities we serve.
 We encourage you to schedule a COVID-19 vaccine appointment at the location nearest you.
-Patients ages 12-17 should only schedule appointments at locations providing the Pfizer vaccine and must have a parent or guardian present to be vaccinated.
+Patients ages 12-17 should only schedule appointments at locations providing the Pfizer vaccine and a parent or guardian must be present to be vaccinated.

 If you schedule your COVID-19 vaccine appointment through mercy.net, your appointment information will be available on the final screen where you confirm your appointment.
 If you are a MyMercy user, your appointment will be accessible in MyMercy and you will receive appointment reminders through MyMercy.